Twenty-five years. Is that possible? Have I been publishing the GreenMoney Journal for 25 years?

 Time moves forward, especially publishing quarterly.
 We are always looking out a year ahead, planning what to leave in and what to leave out.
 The 10-year anniversary of GreenMoney came and went rapidly.
 As is often the case with anniversaries, it was time for more change.
 We really needed our design to look as good as we sounded.
 The team from Ranch 7 Creative approached me about a change to revive our logo at no cost if we didn’t like what they did.
 But it was a fantastic change that really started us on a new drive to better our overall design.
 That ethic has been very strong ever since.
 We still use their logo design today, and we worked together on updating our design for many years.

 Another new chapter in GreenMoney’s history emerged as the economic downturn hit.
 We saw it in our ad sales.
 Most of our advertiser’s budgets fell quite rapidly, and we are mostly ad supported.
-During that time I also began working with a local designer here in Santa Fe, Michelle Mosser of Grace Communications (who we still work with today) on developing an eNewsletter in addition to the print.
+During that time I also began working with a local designer here in Santa Fe, Michelle Mosser of Brand Nature (who we still work with today) on developing an eNewsletter in addition to the print.
 As our 20th Anniversary approached in 2012 we asked ourselves what did we want to accomplish next.
 The answer was to have more impact and more frequency and better profitability.
 All of that led to eventually ending our print issues and moving online to publish a high-quality monthly eJournal, as the publishing world was really changing.
 This was a very trying decision.

 In 2012, traveling began to lessen as the relationship with my girlfriend Julie really began to grow, as well as the new on-going demands of the monthly eJournal, which in truth I underestimated.
 One of the highlights of that year, was having Philippe Cousteau, grandson of Jacques, write an article for GreenMoney.
 It was quite an honor to draw the past forward.
 One of those “moments” of clarity on what we can really achieve.
 Later that year our exciting 20th Anniversary issues featured some very influential names in the world of sustainability who shared their outlooks on “The Next 20 Years.”